FRSPH, MSc., MA, DPH,

-Mr Khan is a well-known local community personality engaged in the welfare of local minority ethnic communities.
+Mr Khan is a well-known local community personality engaged in the welfare of local BME communities.
 He is a voice of people from South Asian background particularly in the North Manchester.
 His expertise includes community outreach skills and activities.
 He enjoys socialising and meeting people.

 Dilushi Jayawardana, M.Sc.

 I am Dilushi Jayawardana!
 I have a Bachelor's and Master's Degree in Psychology from the University of Sheffield and University of Bath.
 I am interested in everything Mental-Health related, and I am grateful for the privilege of being shown the backstage of people's lives.